Skip to main content

 Logging

+Are You Considering Logging Your Land in Belmont?
 The Belmont Conservation Commission reminds owners of forest land that your timber is a valuable asset.
 Be wary of unsolicited offers to log your land or buy timber.
-Before you have your property logged, review these recommendations.
+Before you have your property logged, review the recommendations.
+(See: Documents)

-Be sure your logger will be using the Best Management Practices found in the handbook, Good Forestry in the Granite State by the NH Department of Resources and Economic Development, Division of Forests and Lands and UNH Cooperative Extension.
+Be sure your logger will be using the Best Management Practices found in the handbook, Good Forestry in the Granite State (See: Documents) by the NH Department of Resources and Economic Development, Division of Forests and Lands and UNH Cooperative Extension.

 Protect your land and maximize your harvest value.